TERMS & CONDITIONS

 (a) You agree that the terms of use for any Third-Party Products shall exclusively be set out by the applicable Third-Party Supplier.
 While we may provide a facilitation role (and nothing more than that), you agree that we are not responsible, nor liable, for any Third-Party Products.

-(e) You acknowledge that Third Party Suppliers are entitled, as a Third-Party beneficiary of these terms and conditions, with the authority to independently enforce its provisions insofar as it relates to the Third-Party Products and / or impacts the Third-Party Supplier.
+(e) You acknowledge that Third-Party Suppliers are entitled, as a Third-Party beneficiary of these terms and conditions, with the authority to independently enforce its own provisions insofar as it relates to the Third-Party Products and / or impacts the Third-Party Supplier.

 12. Assignment